QuantEcon/python_lecture_sandpit/source/rst/HS_recursive_models.rst

 The time :math:`t` continuation of the vector of prices :math:`\{p_t^t\}`.

-Attaining a canonical hh technology
+Attaining a canonical household technology
 --------------------------------------------------------------

 Apply the following version of a factorization identity: